 ONS-5010 / LYTENAVA™ (bevacizumab-vikg) — Investigational Ophthalmic Formulation of Bevacizumab

-ONS-5010 / LYTENAVA™ is an investigational ophthalmic formulation of bevacizumab under development to be administered as an intravitreal injection for the treatment of wet AMD and other approved retinal diseases.
+ONS-5010 / LYTENAVA™ (bevacizumab-vikg) is an investigational ophthalmic formulation of bevacizumab under development to be administered as an intravitreal injection for the treatment of wet AMD and other approved retinal diseases.
+Since no currently approved ophthalmic formulations of bevacizumab are available, clinicians wishing to treat retinal patients with bevacizumab have had to use unapproved repackaged IV bevacizumab provided by compounding pharmacies, products that have risk of contamination and inconsistent potency and availability.
+If approved, ONS-5010 will replace the need to use unapproved repackaged IV bevacizumab from compounding pharmacies for the treatment of wet AMD.
 We currently intend to commercialize ONS-5010 in both vial and pre-filled syringe formulations.

 About AMD and Anti-VEGF Therapy

 Wet AMD is the leading cause of vision loss among people age 50 and older*

 34.5 million patient prevalence for retinal diseases (wet AMD, diabetic retinopathy/diabetic macular edema, and retinal vein occlusion) in the United States, United Kingdom, EU, China, Japan and Australia**